RedTint/life-saving-bash-commands/README.md

 # Life Saving Bash Commands
+This repository contains some of the useful and life saving bash commands I have used through the years.
+Feel free to **star** as this will be updated when I use another bash command and feel that it should be included in this list. :)

 ## 1. Current Directory Size
 **Purpose:** So, you wanted to clean up?
 This command is useful for showing your current folder's list of directories and their sizes.